+Our indefinite-lived intangible assets consist of FCC broadcasting licenses.
 FCC broadcasting licenses are granted to stations for up to eight years under the Telecommunications Act of 1996 (the Act).
-The Act requires the FCC to renew a broadcast license if: it finds that the station has served the public interest, convenience and necessity; there have been no material violations of either the Communications Act of 1934 or the FCC's rules and regulations by the licensee; and there have been no other serious violations, which taken together, constitute a pattern of abuse.
-We intend to renew the licenses indefinitely and evidence supports our ability to do so.
-Generally, there are no compelling challenges to our license renewals.
-Technology used in broadcasting is not expected to be replaced by another technology any time in the foreseeable future.
+The Act requires the FCC to renew a broadcast license if: (i) it finds that the station has served the public interest, convenience and necessity; (ii) there have been no serious violations of either the Communications Act of 1934 or the FCC's rules and regulations by the licensee; and (iii) there have been no other serious violations, which taken together, constitute a pattern of abuse.
+We intend to renew our licenses indefinitely and evidence supports our ability to do so.
+Historically, there has been no material challenge to our license renewals.
+In addition, the technology used in broadcasting is not expected to be replaced by another technology any time in the foreseeable future.